USM Content

 - Condition blocks: Define conditions to filter which rows to include in an alert or action.

-- Action blocks: When triggered, it chooses the type of automation your workflow performs.
+- Action blocks: When triggered, they choose the automation your workflow performs.

 Customize your workflow

-Select the plus icon (+) to insert new paths and blocks to the workflow in order to:
+Select the plus icon (+) to insert new paths and blocks to the workflow:

 - Add a condition: Filter the rows included in the workflow path.

-- Add a condition path: Define an alternate route for your workflow if the first condition isn't met.
+- Add a condition path: Define an alternate route for your workflow if it can't meet the first condition.

 - Add an action: Define what you want your workflow to do once it meets your conditions.